 Email continues to be one of the most powerful digital channels in healthcare.
-With an average industry open rate of 21.48% and a click-through rate of 2.69% (Source: Digitalis), email gives healthcare practices a direct path to patients who are seeking trustworthy information and dependable providers.
-When your emails are relevant, personalized, and compliant with regulations, you can build long-lasting patient relationships and improve your practice’s visibility.
+With an average industry open rate of 21.48% and a click-through rate of 2.69%, it offers a direct and dependable path to patients seeking trustworthy information and reliable providers.
+When your emails are relevant, personalized, and compliant, they help build lasting patient relationships, reinforce credibility, and improve your practice’s overall visibility.

 - Increasing Awareness Among Potential Patients